pampeliska/web-automation-tests/README.md

-# web-automation-tests
+## web-automation-tests

-Automated end-to-end tests for a web application using Python, Playwright, and Pytest.
+Automated end-to-end tests that verify key user flows such as login, registration, and password recovery.

+### Built with

+- Python
+- Pytest
+- Playwright
+- Faker